alson/dmm-logging/README.md

 * `ks3458a-k2000-x2-sr104-log.py`: Log SR104 resistance on 3458A and built-in thermistor on Keithley 2000 and PT100 on another Keithley 2000
 * `ks3458a-sr104-log.py`: Log SR104 resistance on 3458A

+### Resistance temperature coefficient measurements

+Measure the tempco of manganin resistance standards against SR104.

+Scripts:
+* `ks3458a-k2000-20-res-tempco-log.py`: Transfer from SR104, then measure DUT in same range, and then back to SR104.
+To be extended with doing transfers more often during the measurement at different temperatures.

 ### ACV stability measurements

 Checking stability of Fluke 510A or other sources against HPAK 3458A or Wavetek 4920.